diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 omit the = in a function definition.
 You then get an error message at the point where the function is called, and you are told that Unit is not acceptable at that location.

-When a val is declared as lazy, its initialization is deferred until it is accessed for the first time.
+When a val is declared as __lazy__, its initialization is deferred until it is accessed for the first time.
 For example,
 ```scala
 lazy val words = scala.io.Source.fromFile("/usr/share/dict/words").mkString
 ```